pagopa/pagopa-tech-k8s-lab-hands-on/01-pod/descriptors/README.md

 `$ kubectl get pods --show-labels`

-List pods associated with a label named kind=reverse.
-You can use -l switch to apply filter based on labels.
+List pods associated with a label named kind=proxy.
+You can use `-l` switch to apply filter based on labels.

-`$ kubectl get pod -l kind=normal`
+`$ kubectl get pod -l kind=proxy`

 To show that it works as expected, run the command again, but change the value of label kind to `web`.
 Note that this time `kubectl` does not return any pods because there are no pods that match the label kind and `web` value.